 Mycelium offers online and in person programs organized by coordinators based on the traditional, unceded territories of the

-Mycelium’s Core Group is a space for those of us interested in learning more about HIV & Hep C and how these viruses become complicated through systems of oppression.
-Together, over the course of 5 months, core group members will unpack our personal and community relationships to stigma through a series of anti-oppressive workshops on queer & trans organizing, harm reduction, fatphobia, and sex work, while centering decolonial perspectives on harm, pleasure, and community care models.
+Mycelium’s Core Group is a space for those of us interested in learning more about health justice, community care, and collective liberation.
+We'll learn about systems of oppression and liberation movements, with a focus on HIV & Hep C. Over 5 months, members will unpack our personal and community relationships to stigma through a series of anti-oppressive workshops on queer & trans organizing, harm reduction, fatphobia, and sex work, while centering decolonial and abolitionist perspectives on harm, pleasure, and care work.

 Some of the topics and curiosities explored in Core Group include: